 Buying or Adopting a Papillon

-Don't set your sights on any purebred dog until you read these three eye-opening articles:
+Don't set your sights on the Papillon until you read my advice in these posts.

 The Truth About Crossbred Dogs